To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Petsfit Dog Bike Basket Review

 The Petsfit front bike basket could be a good option if your dog is on the smaller side (up to 10 pounds).
 With solid bottom and side panels and a built-in safety tether, your pup can stay secure and happy.
-The mesh top has a drawstring design so you can just let your pet’s head poke out.
+The mesh top has a drawstring design, so you can just let your pet’s head poke out.
 Some owners find this feature a safer option than an open-topped basket.

-It also doesn’t require as much room above the wheel to fit as the BABEYER dog bike basket; however, some customers complained that the basked isn’t deep enough.
+It also doesn’t require as much room above the wheel to fit as the BABEYER dog bike basket; however, some customers complained that the basket isn’t deep enough.
 You can also use it as a shoulder bag or a car seat.